jxxcarlson/elm-graph/README.md

-# Graph
+# SimpleGraph

-Graph is a bare-bones package for rendering data as line and bar charts.
+SimpleGraph is a bare-bones package for rendering data as line and bar charts.
 Here is  demo:
 [Gambler's Ruin App](https://jxxcarlson.github.io/app/gamblers_ruin.html)